GAMES AND CULTURE

 What was also interesting about the Travis Scott Astronomical Fortnite performance was that he was wearing his Travis Scott Nike Air Force.
 It was a prominent promotion of the famous shoe that did not go unnoticed.
 About a year prior, Brand

-to deliver branded Jordan content into Fortnite.
+Jordan partnered with Epic to deliver branded Jordan content into Fortnite.
 Beyond in-game fashion collaborations, gaming influencers and professional organizations have partnered with major brands to merge the worlds of fashion and gaming.
 Louis Vuitton launched a League

-a ahead of the 2019 Worlds tournament, and the
+of Legends collection a ahead of the 2019 Worlds tournament, and the

 famous Fortnite streamer Ninja became the first pro gamer to get his own shoe